Rishikesh-23/Fake_news_detection_project/README.md

 # Fake_news_detection_project
-This project focuses on detecting fake news using machine learning and natural language processing.
-It preprocesses text data, extracts features using TF-IDF, and trains multiple classification algorithms to identify fake or real news articles.
+A machine learning project for detecting fake news using TF-IDF and classification models like Logistic Regression and Random Forest, featuring an interactive Streamlit app for real-time predictions